 So hang in there mama and enjoy these words of encouragement for mothers.
 I know you are giving it your all!

 Soon you’ll get more sleep than you’re getting now (when you’re baby is eating every 2-3 hours, or more).
 Seriously, you won’t always be THIS sleep deprived!
 Hang in there!

 There are people, groups and websites out there to support your specific struggle or challenge. (tongue tie, nursing & latching, colic) And don’t forget to touch base with your pediatrician with any concerns!

 Your baby will smile soon if they haven’t already… and it will melt your heart!

-Your body may never be what it was prior to pregnancy, but you’re not stuck where it is now.
-Give it time to heal- at least 9 months to a year– after all, it took 9 months to grow baby inside and your body needs time to return to a completely healed state. #newmom #newborn Click To Tweet
+Your body may never be what it was prior to pregnancy, but you can still be healthy and fit.
+Give your body time to heal- at least 9 months to a year.
+After all, it took 9 months to grow baby inside and your body needs time to return to a completely healed state.Give your body time to heal- at least 9 months to a year– after all, it took 9 months to grow baby inside and your body needs time to return to a completely healed state. #newmom #newborn Click To Tweet